MicrosoftDocs/azure-stack-docs/azure-stack/aks-hci/create-deployments.md

 Deployments automate the process to launch pod instances and ensure they run as defined across all nodes within the cluster.
 Administrators and IT professionals use deployments to communicate what they want from an application, and subsequently, Kubernetes takes all the necessary steps to create the desired state of the application.

-While deployments define how your applications will run, they do not guarantee where your applications will live within your cluster.
-For example, if your application requires an instance of a pod on every node you will want to use a DaemonSet.
-For stateful applications, a StatefulSet will provide unique network identifiers, persistent storage, and ordered deployment/scaling.
+While deployments define how your applications run, they do not guarantee where your applications are located within your cluster.
+For example, if your application requires an instance of a pod on every node, you'll want to use a DaemonSet.
+For stateful applications, a StatefulSet provides unique network identifiers, persistent storage, and ordered deployment/scaling.

 The Kubernetes deployment object lets you: